 If you think only big companies need to codify their processes, we have bad news for you.
-When it comes to a competency matrix, both small teams and enterprises can benefit from it.
+When it comes to an engineering competency matrix, both small teams and enterprises can benefit from it.
 But is developing and preaching it worth your time and effort?

 A competency matrix, or skills matrix, is a tool you use to define and visualize your employees’ skills at hand, as well as required and desired competencies.
 If built properly, this grid will become a useful supplement for data-driven HR processes, company scaling, and profitability increase.
 Here’s why.